SAP/abap-cleaner/docs/usage.md

                         Please use either --profile or --profiledata (or none for program defaults).
     --release           ABAP release to restrict syntax of cleanup changes, e.g. "758" Without this option, the latest ABAP syntax will be allowed.

+    --ui                Open the UI for interactive cleanup and profile configuration (only possible for single source input).
+    --title             The source code title to be displayed on the UI.
+    --workspace         The workspace directory or ID, used to store workspace-specific settings for cleanup profile, cleanup range, release restriction.
+    --readonly          Show a read-only preview of the changes without allowing to apply them.
+    --darktheme         Show the code with dark theme colors.

     --targetfile        Target file name to which the cleanup result will be saved.
                         Without this option, the cleanup result will be written to the standard output.